In this section

 All updated documents should be submitted as a amendment.
 All updated documents should also include a new version number and date to ensure ongoing accountability.
 The only exception to this is the correction of typographical errors, which can be corrected by the research team without having to update version numbers/dates or seek approval from REG.
 If you are unsure about whether to submit a amendment, please contact the office for advice.

 Amendments are typically reviewed by the HREC Chair out of session.
 Where appropriate, a governance review is also undertaken concurrently by office staff.
 Only in exceptional circumstances will a amendment be escalated for full HREC review.
 This generally only occurs where the risk is considered high, or additional expertise is required.
 If your submission does require full HREC review, we ask researchers to engage with the REG office prior to the amendment submission and submit it to our office by the relevant meeting date deadline.

 We aim to have amendments approved within two to four weeks.
-Additional delays may occur during busy periods, however, we will ensure you are informed if it is likely your submission will be delayed for any reason.
+Additional delays may occur during busy periods.
+However, we will inform you of any delays.